Bad Breath: Symptoms, Causes, and Treatment

 If you are noticing a bad smell underneath your own mask, do not worry!
 First of all, you’re not alone.
 One out of every four people experiences bad breath.
 Secondly, you are not stuck with your bad breath; in most cases, we can help you fix it.

-Why Bad Breath is Bad
+Why Bad Breath Is Bad

 As dentists, we are your best resource for addressing the problem of bad breath.
 We are in the perfect position to recognize, discuss, and treat this particular problem.
 Bad breath is complex in that it has both emotional and physical repercussions.
 We hear the distressing emotional consequences of bad breath in our confidential conversations with patients, and we see the negative health implications inherent in severe bad breath.